-Experimental AI-generated summary referencing Polymarket data · UpdatedHow many different countries will Israel strike in March?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedHow many different countries will Israel take military action against in March?

-How many different countries will Israel strike in March?
+How many different countries will Israel take military action against in March?

 3